-A mixed use building described above comprises a building with a commercial podium and residential floors above.
+A mixed-use building described above comprises a building with a commercial podium and residential floors above.

-Shop top housing means one or more dwellings located above ground floor retail premises or business premises.
+Shop top housing means one or more dwellings located above the ground floor of a building, where at least the ground floor is used for commercial premises or health services facilities.